Do you have a time goal for your race?

-The Pace Groups for the Chartway Norfolk Harbor Half Marathon will be led by the Running Etc. Pace Team.
-Their team is comprised of experienced distance runners who love helping fellow runners realize their goals.
-Many of our the Pacers return year after year to help you enjoy the race experience and achieve your running goal.
+The Pace Groups for the Half Marathon will be led by the Running Etc. Pace Team.
+The Team is comprised of experienced distance runners who love helping fellow runners realize their goals.
+Many of our Pacers return year after year to help you enjoy the race experience and achieve your running goal.
 Think of them as your coach-on-the-run!

 Do I need to sign up for a Pace Group?

-To join a Pace Group simply stop by the Pacer Booth at the Chartway Norfolk Harbor Half Marathon Sports & Fitness on Friday, November 18th or Saturday, November 19th OR on race day just look for the flags that each Pacer will be carrying with the goal finish time.
-Pacers will be assigned to the appropriate wave based on finish time and you will find them near the back of the corral for their assigned time.
+To join a Pace Group simply stop by the Pacer Booth at the Sports & Fitness Expo on Friday and Saturday OR look for the pace group signs on race day.
+Each Pacer will carry a sign with the goal finish time.
+Pace Leaders will be assigned to the appropriate wave based on finish time.
+You will find them near the back of the corral for their assigned time.

 Is there a cost to participate with a pace group?

-The Pace Team is sponsored by the Blue Moon Norfolk Harbor Half Marathon and is completely free to you!
+The Pace Team is completely free to you!

 What pace per mile will we run and how do they keep the pace consistent?

-We will be running “even effort” which means that every mile will be run at approximately the same pace.
+We will be running an “even effort,” which means that every mile will be run at approximately the same pace.
 See the question above for specific pace numbers.
-The first miles are always a bit slow, due to the crowds.
+The first miles are always a bit slow due to the crowds.
 Also, it may be windy on the course and the Pacer may use his/her discretion to slightly adjust the pace to account for race conditions.
 Our goal is to run continually even splits, and when course conditions prevent this, we will make up any lost time over the entirety of the race, not over one or two miles.
-Our Pacers are very familiar with pacing and know how to keep it consistent.
-Combined, they’ve run hundreds of marathons and half marathons.
-Each Pacer will also use a sports watch or GPS watch that will help them run each mile at a consistent pace, ensuring that their group makes their time goal!
+Our Pacers are very familiar with pacing and how to keep it consistent.
+Combined they’ve run hundreds of Marathons and Half Marathons.
+Each Pacer will also use a sports watch or GPS watch to help them run each mile at a consistent pace and ensure their groups make their time goal!

 Are we going to go right out on pace?